akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

   }
 }
 ```

-Here is a rule example, which can be included into template inside `template_data` field:
+### Individual JSON rule template file

-`property-snippets/rule.json`:
+Here’s a simple default rule example that you can include inside the `template_data` argument:

 ```json
 {
   "name": "default",